+Today I am sharing my tween daughter’s bedroom updates!
 This Friday my oldest turns 12 and I can hardly believe it!
-As an entire coincidence to it being her birthday, I’m sharing two posts related to her this week.
-Today, we are talking about updates we made to her bedroom.
-Later this week I’ll share details on her latest Stitch Fix clothing box.
+So it seems fitting that today, we are talking about updates we made to her bedroom.
 I’ll be honest, her bedroom has been in a work in progress for almost two years.
 We have been trying to figure out a style that will grow with her until she leaves the house in six and a half short years!

 Creating a Haven